Climate ▸Forecast ▸April ▸May ▸

-The climate in Argentina is very varied.
-The country stretches from north to south over a length of no less than 3,700 kilometers (2299 miles).
+The climate in Argentina is remarkably diverse.
+The country stretches from north to south over a length of no less than 3,700 kilometers (2,299 miles).
 This is the same distance as between Stockholm in Sweden and Seville in Spain.
-Also the vast differences in location relative to the equator, elevation differences and variations in landscape mean that Argentina has multiple climate zones.
+Additionally, vast differences in location relative to the equator, elevation changes, and landscape variations mean that Argentina has multiple climate zones.

-The Andean and southern Patagonian regions have temperate climates with highland conditions at the highest peaks, this includes areas with perpetual snow.
+The Andean and southern Patagonian regions have temperate climates with highland conditions at the highest peaks, including areas with perpetual snow.
 The east has a mix of climates, with the north being subtropical, experiencing dry winters and wet summers (December to March).
-Most parts of Argentina however have relatively dry desert and steppe climates.
+However, most parts of Argentina have relatively dry desert and steppe climates.

 Rainfall